SESYNC-ci/sesync-ci.github.io/_posts/2017-12-18-mailing-list.md

 ---
-title: How do I manage my mailing list
+title: How do I manage my mailing list?
 category: FAQ
 tags:
   - infrastructure
   - account
-  - list
 ---

-# {{ page.title? }}
+# {{ page.title }}

 SESYNC uses the sympa mailing list server to manage mailing lists.
-You can manage your list by going to https://lists.sesync.org and entering your e-mail address and SESYNC password in the upper right.
+You can manage your list by going to [lists.sesync.org](https://lists.sesync.org) and entering your e-mail address and SESYNC password in the upper right.

 **Unlike other SESYNC services,  you will need to use the e-mail address attached to your account (ie, bsmith@university.edu) and not your SESYNC username.**